Sunday, August 10, 2025

 In Yellow, No Defense lets him deal with even the trickiest foes under the most difficult situations.
 Chimeric Form offers a stronger Boost option combined with either penalty removal or self-healing, often with some bonus support from earlier turns.
 Call Up the Legion summons temporary duplicates that grant powerful bonuses to his allies at the cost of some strain to himself, and is one time he might not want to reroll a one.

 Red opens up a chance to make a quick return to Yellow Health with the combination of Countless Lives Within Me and Unshaken.
-His Monstrous Evasion reaction improves the chances of living long enough to do that combo. and provides yet another moderate bonus for he to work with when he does.
+His Monstrous Evasion reaction improves the chances of living long enough to do that combo. and provides yet another moderate bonus for him to work with when he does.

 Even when Out his morphing, semi-sapient driven weapon continues to hand out bonuses with Aid My Allies!